zimmertr/Strava-Heatmap-String-Builder/README.md

 Strava's Heatmap provides very useful data for discovering unofficial trails & common backcountry routes.
 This data can be imported as a "Custom Layer" in [Caltopo](https://caltopo.com/).
 However, doing so requires building a URL string containing configuration & authentication data.
 This tool assists in the creation of this string.

+*This tool is intended for building Caltopo strings.
+For use with OpenStreetMap, you may wish to pass `-p tms: -o`*.

 | Before | After |
 | ------ | ----- |
 | ![Before](https://raw.githubusercontent.com/zimmertr/StravaHeatmapStringBuilder/main/screenshots/before.png?raw=true "Before") | ![After](https://raw.githubusercontent.com/zimmertr/StravaHeatmapStringBuilder/main/screenshots/after.png?raw=true "After") |